fattard/fflang/bootstrap/original/README.md

 #### Step 2 - Generate the IL Generator Using FFLang
 - Compile the three key components of the IL Generator using the C# reference compiler:
-- Compile the 3 parts of the ILGenerator in FFLang, renaming each output program, runtimeconfig json and IL code for later comparison:
     - `ILGenerator_CS_reference --ramBinLength=2 --debug PrepareStaticStrings.ffsrc`
     - Rename the generated files as follows:
     ```